How to Negotiate Credit Card Processing Fees

 © CreditDonkey |

-With interchange plus quotes from each processor, you can easily determine who offers the best deal.
-But remember, some processors charge a monthly or other service fee in conjunction with your account—we'll discuss that in detail below.
+With interchange plus quotes from each processor, you can easily see who has the lowest markup.
+But remember, some processors charge a monthly or other service fees, so you can't just look at the markup rate.
+We'll talk more about it below.

 While interchange rates aren't negotiable, you may be able to convince a processor to lower its markup—the rate they charge.
 This is especially true if a competing business is willing to offer a lower rate.